Clinical trials

 Phase II clinical study – OTBB2 (Tauber, 2017)

-Repeated intranasal administration of oxytocin in neonates with Prader-Willi syndrome (link to publication)
+Repeated intranasal administration of oxytocin in infants with Prader-Willi syndrome.

-OT2suite is a follow-up study of children treated in the OTBB2 clinical trial, up to the age of four, compared to a cohort of untreated children.
-This study confirmed the very good long-term tolerance of the treatment.
+OT2suite is a follow-up study of children treated in the OTBB2 clinical trial, at the age of four, compared to a cohort of untreated children. (link to publication).

-The European phase III study OTBB3 aims to confirm the beneficial effects of oxytocin on sucking and swallowing deficencies as well as on behavioural and social interaction disorders in newborns and infants with Prader-Willi syndrome.
+The European phase III study OTBB3 aims to assess the effects of oxytocin on sucking and swallowing problems as well as on behavioural and social interaction disorders in newborns and infants with Prader-Willi syndrome

 Follow-up study of children treated in OTBB3 – OTBB3 Follow-up